COLONSAY CAMPAIGN TO MAINTAIN RUBBISH-FREE STATUS

 Do be careful - as for any other part of your general activities, your voluntary participation is this project is entirely at your own risk; it should only happen if you have complete confidence in the skills and abilities of all members of your party.

-The project is run under the auspices of Colonsay Community Council, and is co-ordinated by Kevin Byrne Tel 01951 200320.
-Rubbish Bags and other basics are sponsored by Colonsay bookshop and other generous support, re-cycling is arranged with the help of William Joll and recovery operations are co-ordinated by David Hobhouse with the help of other members of the agricultural community.
+The project is under the auspices of Colonsay Community Council, and is co-ordinated by Kevin Byrne Tel 01951 200320 on behalf of Colonsay Tourism Marketing Group.
+Rubbish Bags and other basics are sponsored by Colonsay Bookshop and other generous supporters including MOWI and Colonsay Brewery.
+Re-cycling in Colonsay is arranged with the help of William Joll and recovery operations are co-ordinated by David Hobhouse with the help of other members of the agricultural community.